The issues at stake

-The reliability of cohort studies is based on a careful collection and processing of information.
-In order to do so, Epiconcept offers E-Cohorte, a secure web platform for population cohort management.
+The reliability of population cohort studies is based on careful collection and processing of information.
+To support them, Epiconcept offers E-Cohorte, a secure web platform.

 - Activity monitoring

-ELFE: following children from birth to adulthood, this French longitudinal study addresses the multiple aspects of their lives from the perspectives of social sciences, health and the overlap of health and the environment.
+- ELFE, a longitudinal study on the follow-up of children from birth to adulthood.
+Elfe addresses their lives from the perspective of social sciences, health and environment.

-CONSTANCES: Constance is a general epidemiological cohort made up of a representative sample of 200,000 adults, aged 18 to 69 years at inclusion, who are registered with a French Social Security Health Examination Centre (CES).
+- CONSTANCES, a general epidemiological cohort.
+This cohort gathers a representative sample of 200,000 adults, aged 18 to 69 years at the time of inclusion.
+Their common point is to consult Social Security Health Examination Centres.

-SEPAGES: This couple-child cohort is designed to characterise the exposure of pregnant women and children to environmental contaminants, and to study and better understand their potential impact on the health of the pregnant woman, foetus and child.
+- SEPAGES, a couple-child cohort.
+It aims to characterize the exposure of pregnant women and children to environmental contaminants, and to understand their impact on the health of pregnant women, the fetus and children.

-AGRICAN: The AGRICAN cohort was set up to address the issue of the link between agricultural occupational exposures and cancer risk.
-It analyses the role of the various French metropolitan sectors of activity and their related tasks - including the use of pesticides.
+- AGRICAN: a cohort assessing the link between agricultural occupational exposures and cancer risk.
+It analyses the role of the various French metropolitan sectors and of activity types, including the use of pesticides.

-COSET: Initiated by the Occupational Health and Safety Department of Public Health France, COSET is a general, longitudinal health surveillance system for work-related health.
-Its objective is to improve epidemiological surveillance of occupational risks at the population level for France.
+- COSET: a generalist, work-related longitudinal health surveillance system.
+COSET was initiated by the Occupational Health and Safety Department of Public Health France.
+Its objective is to improve epidemiological surveillance of occupational risks at the level of the French population.